 I'm also hoping for “elegant and useful” responses when you understand how playing my colorized keyboard — with colors (red, blue, green) that show the notes of three main chords — can make it easier to improvise harmonious melodies during chord progressions.

-two sources of benefits: As you know, educators have observed that students generally get benefits from using metacognition.
+two sources of benefits: As you know, educators have observed that students generally get benefits they use metacognition.
 And scientists are discovering that when people play music (pre-composed or self-improvised) they get major benefits – mental, emotional, physical – that are especially valuable for young people, because at this stage of life their musical experiences can help them develop more of the full potential for what they can become.

 BTW, This page has large fonts because Whova (the phone app used by the conference) opens links inside Whova – and the fonts are tiny – instead of in a browser, so the fonts extra-large to make them easier to read.